DavidKendall/en0572_www/index.md

 The following is a *provisional* guide to the organisation of this part of the module for this year.
 These arrangements are subject to change during the course of the module.
+This is especially true this year (2015/16) since we are introducing new, state-of-the-art lab equipment, based on the NXP LPC4088 ARM Cortex M4 microcontroller.
+You can expect that all references to the LPC2378 will be superseded by the time that we reach that material.